-- The C++ API is not supported. - Dynamic Participant Dynamic Endpoint (DPDE) discovery is not compiled by default.
+- The C++ API is not supported.

+- Dynamic Participant Dynamic Endpoint (DPDE) discovery is not compiled by default.
 To make application development easier, DPDE can be enabled (any application using this discovery cannot be certified).
-DPDE discovery is not certified. - Memory deallocation is not possible. - Any API that deallocates memory is not supported.
-In other words.
-API "finalize", "free", "delete" any whose name includes or is onumberDDS\DomainParticipantFactory\delete\participant(), ported (such DDS\DomainParticipantQos\finalize(), OSAPI\Heap\free()). - Only POSIX®-compliant systems (Linux, macOS, QNX, etc.), VxWorks and AUTOSAR are supported (Windows systems are not supported). - Only static libraries are compiled.
+DPDE discovery is not certified.

+- Memory deallocation is not possible.

+- Any API that deallocates memory is not supported.
+In other words. "finalize", "free", or "delete" API name includes is not any whose supported (such as DDS_DomainParticipantFactory_delete_participant(), DDS DomainParticipantQos finalize(), OSAPI Heap free()). - Only POSIX®-compliant systems (Linux, macOS, QNX, etc.), VxWorks and AUTOSAR are supported (Windows systems are not supported). - Only static libraries are compiled.
 Dynamic libraries are not supported. - Only one static library is built.
-While Connext Micro consists of different libraries for discovery, reader and writer history, etc, Connext Cert consists of only one library. - Code generated by the Connext Micro code generator is compatible with Connext Cert, but the code must be generated again with the Connext Cert code generator. - The Log module is only available in the debug build. - The UDP shall be configured statically the API transport by using UDP\InterfaceTable\add\entry() setting UDP\InterfaceFactoryProperty. and disable\auto\interface\config equal to RTI\TRUE. - OSAPI\Thread\sleep() is not available. - Batching reception is not supported. - UDP Transformations are not supported.
+While Connext Micro consists of different libraries for discovery, reader and writer history, etc, Connext Cert consists of only one library. - Code generated by the Connext Micro code generator is compatible with Connext Cert, but the code must be generated again with the Connext Cert code generator. - The Log module is only available in the debug build. - The UDP transport shall be configured statically by using the API UDP_InterfaceTable_add_entry() and setting UDP_InterfaceFactoryProperty. disable_auto_interface_config equal to RTI_TRUE. - OSAPI_Thread_sleep() is not available. - Batching reception is not supported. - UDP Transformations are not supported.

-To compile Connext Micro with compatibility with Connext Cert, you only need to set the CMake flag RTIME\CERT when compiling.
+To compile Connext Micro with compatibility with Connext Cert, you only need to set the CMake flag RTIME_CERT when compiling.
 For example, the following command compiles Connext Micro on a Linux system with Connext Cert compatibility: